 1. Preview Posts and Pages with the WordPress Editor

 WordPress has tons of useful features that are easy for the average user to miss, even if they’re right there in front of you.
-One of these is the page and post preview setting.
+One of these is the site preview setting.

 When you’re creating or updating a new post or page in WordPress, don’t head straight for the Publish button.
 Instead, select the Preview link at the top of the WordPress editor.

-Clicking that link allows you to preview your content on:
+Clicking that link allows you to preview your WordPress content on:

-And even preview your post or page in a new browser tab.
+You can even preview your WordPress site in a new browser tab.